 Reckless driving can be considered a criminal offense; careless driving is considered a traffic violation, but both are serious charges that can cost you money and points on your driver’s license.
 A conviction on reckless driving charges will almost certainly lead to an increase in your auto insurance rates and adds 5 points to your New Jersey driver’s license.
 While a conviction of careless driving can also lead to an increase in insurance rates, careless driving only adds 2 points to your New Jersey driver’s license and the penalties are less severe.

 Even minor traffic violations and municipal offenses can have a serious impact on your driving privileges and your criminal record.
 Many people do not think to hire an attorney when it comes to a traffic violation or a related offense, and instead choose to pay the fine or plead “guilty” without trying to challenge the traffic citation or moving violation offense.
-At Clark & Clark, we offer aggressive advocacy to protect the rights of our clients facing municipal court and traffic violations offenses.
+At Clark, Clark & Noonan, LLC., we offer aggressive advocacy to protect the rights of our clients facing municipal court and traffic violations offenses.
 Please call 732-303-7857 for a free case review.